Meet Pacific Nursing student, Soane Tuangalu

 What is your favourite Tongan dish?

-My favorite Tongan dish would have to be Lu Sipi.
+My favourite Tongan dish would have to be Lu Sipi.
 Lu Sipi is a popular Tongan dish made with lamb or mutton and taro leaves.
-The meat is simmered with coconut milk, onions, and sometimes tomatoes until it's tender and flavorful.
+The meat is simmered with coconut milk, onions, and sometimes tomatoes until it's tender and flavourful.

 You are studying Bachelor of Nursing Pacific, how are you finding your studies so far?